| | Synopsis :

 but neither MS-DOS nor Windows 95 is; Therefore we had to repair the

-- At the C:\> prompt, make the BOOT.INI file editable
+boot sector every time they are installed.
+At the C:\> prompt, make the BOOT.INI file editable

 using this command: